 This page was reviewed under our medical and editorial policy by

-Daniel Liu, MD, Plastic and Reconstructive Surgeon.
+Daniel Liu, MD, Plastic and Reconstructive Surgeon

 This page was reviewed on February 4, 2022.

-Inflammatory breast cancer (IBC) is a rare form of breast cancer that makes up 1 percent to 5 percent of breast cancers in the United States.
-It occurs when cancer cells block the lymph vessels (which carry lymph fluid and white blood cells throughout the lymphatic system) in the breast, and it gets its name from the “inflamed”—think: red, swollen and dimpled—appearance of the breast skin.
-Many women describe is as a rash.
+IBC occurs when cancer cells block the lymph vessels (which carry lymph fluid and white blood cells throughout the lymphatic system) in the breast.
+It gets its name from the “inflamed”—red, swollen and dimpled—appearance of the breast skin.
+Many women describe it as a rash.

 While the cancer is rare, it’s aggressive and fast-growing, which makes it all the more important to be aware of its signs and symptoms—and to get a quick and accurate diagnosis if they arise.
 Many women want to know what the first signs of IBC are, how quickly it progresses and how it’s diagnosed and treated.
 To help answer these questions, this article covers: